 The game begins with each player laying a bet, or the single player putting money down if playing online.
 Everyone is then given 7 cards.
 Offline, if there are less than 7 players the undealt cards and the 4 that are always left over are completely untouched.
 Online, the casino and the player are both given 7 cards and 39 are left unseen.

-Once players are holding their cards they need to evaluate them and decide how best to arrange them into the Low and High Card Hands, with the High Hand always being worth more than the Low Hand.
+Once players at Canadian casinos online are holding their cards they need to evaluate them and decide how best to arrange them into the Low and High Card Hands, with the High Hand always being worth more than the Low Hand.
 The Joker serves as a limited Wild Card and can be used to complete a Straight, a Flush or a Straight Flush.
 If the cards that are dealt are such that the Joker can’t be used in this way, it needs to be played as an Ace.
 Standard Poker hand-rankings are used, except for the highest and second-highest ranked hands.
 The highest is 5 Aces, comprised of 4 Aces and the Joker, and the second-highest is an A2345 Straight that is known as the Wheel.

 After players have set their cards, they need to stand with their cards facing down.
 At this point the High and Low hand arrangements of the Dealers are revealed.
 The next phase is called the Showdown where every player’s hand is compared to the Dealer’s, with High Hand against High Hand and Low Hand against Low Hand.
 The possible outcomes are as follows: